 - Institutional Review Board (IRB), and/or Institutional Animal Control Utilization Committee (IACUC) approval, if required, must be completed prior to the release of funds/start date.
-If you cannot obtain IRB/IACUC approval for your project prior to the release of funds you must immediately notify IU Health Grants Development & Administration Office staff GrantsAdministration@iuhealth.org or 317-962-2373 or 317-962-9653. - Please read the IUH Administrative Policies regarding, Conflicts of Interests, Misconduct in Science and Conflicts of Interest in Research to ensure you are in compliance with the policies.
-You can find these policies at: https://pulse.iuhealth.org/depts/PandP/policies/admin/adm1-12.pdf - If you are an IU investigator, you will need to submit your proposal application to the IU-Office of Research Administration (IU-ORA) five business days before the deadline.
+If you cannot obtain IRB/IACUC approval for your project prior to the release of funds you must immediately notify IU Health Grants Development & Administration Office staff GrantsAdministration@iuhealth.org - Please read the IUH Administrative Policies regarding, Conflicts of Interests, Misconduct in Science and Conflicts of Interest in Research to ensure you are in compliance with the policies.
+You can find these policies in Policy Stat. - If you are an IU investigator, you will need to submit your proposal application to the IU-Office of Research Administration (IU-ORA) five business days before the Values Fund application deadline.
 You must allow enough time for your department chair approval signature on the application form.
 This includes all administrative forms, project budget, proposal narrative, or other material that is part of the grant application.